For prospective students

 There are many ways to finance your education at Arizona State University.
 Please review these resources to learn more:

-However, students should be aware that multiple scholarship and award opportunities exist each year for continuing students in the College of Liberal Arts and Science and in the School of Human Evolution and Social Change.
+Students should be aware that multiple scholarship and award opportunities exist each year for continuing students in The College of Liberal Arts and Science and in the School of Human Evolution and Social Change.

 The College of Liberal Arts and Sciences accepts nomination each fall semester to recognize outstanding student in Liberal Arts and Science majors.
 You can read about the current awards in the college here.

 In the spring semester, the School of Human Evolution and Social Change also awards several scholarships and awards to recognize excellent undergraduate students in our anthropology, global health and applied mathematics for the life and social sciences majors.

 Undergraduate Research Award